 Amanda’s diverse commercial property practice means an in-depth knowledge of the ever-changing overseas investment regime is critical.
 She has been involved with multiple sensitive land applications for varied assets, including farmland and forestry, and has assisted with submissions for clients on the various recent changes to the governing legislation.

-Amanda first cut her insolvency teeth on the sale of ABC Childcare and moved on to work on the Crafar farms portfolio.
+Amanda first cut her insolvency teeth on the sale of ABC Childcare before advising on the Crafar farms portfolio.
 She has enjoyed assisting with insolvency matters involving a property element ever since.

 With more than 15 years’ experience in property law, Amanda is a skilled and precise legal practitioner who does not lose sight of the ultimate goal – providing clients with practical resolutions to time-critical, complex matters.
 She is valued by clients as a trusted adviser who “really listens” and is “knowledgeable, pragmatic, and all about solutions”.